trush081/CodeChallenge/README.md

 5. Upload all code to a public GitHub repo with a readme that explains how to build and run the project

 ### Solution ###
-#### My solution involves using Spring Boot to help create a REST service and clean and readable code.
-Not to mention how powerful using Spring technologies and dependencies are.
-Some tools I've used here: ####
-* In memory Database using H2 and JPARepository (make sure to check out my other branch)
+#### As a little extra, I created this API using GCP and some of their technologies. ####
+* Firebase document database (This was chosen due to familiarity)
+* Google Cloud Run, an auto-scaling service (This was chosen for the mere factor that it has cold starts which is much nicer than setting up a costly compute engine)
-* Swagger docs for a useful ui component http://localhost:8080/swagger-ui/index.html#/
+* Swagger docs for a useful ui component https://code-hphjt6sita-uc.a.run.app/swagger-ui/index.html#/
-* Gradle has a superior build speed that I love taking advantage of
-* Unit testing using Mockito
-* Java 17
+* Jib a tool that helps to create containers directly from the command line with little to no effort (Note: I attempted to set up a pipeline using cloud build which you can see in the ugly commit history.
+An issue with GCP not wanting to run my application using Java 17 prevented me from doing this.)

-### Setup ###
+### Cold Starts ###
-1. Clone repository onto local machine (I recommend using an IDE such as IntelliJ)
-2. This project is using Java 17, so make sure to have a recent JDK installed
-3. It can be helpful to have the latest version of [gradle](https://gradle.org/install/) installed (if not running from an IDE)
-4. From project directory, run `./gradlew build` to download dependencies and run tests
-5. Lastly, run `./gradlew bootrun` to start up the application
+Be aware that all initial calls to the API will have a drastic latency.
+This solution is only being used because it is nearly free.

 ### Example Request and Postman Collection ###
 #### Curl ####
-curl --location --request POST 'http://localhost:8080/user' \
+curl --location --request POST 'https://code-hphjt6sita-uc.a.run.app/user' \
 --header 'Content-Type: application/json' \
 --data-raw '{
-"id": "123",
+"id": "1235",
 "message": "hello world"
 }'
 #### Postman Collection ####